 The NPS justifies Yellowstone's participation in the harassment and slaughter of the country's last wild bison under the Interagency Bison Management Plan (IBMP).
 The Plan was set up to protect and maintain a wild population of Yellowstone bison and protect Montana's livestock industry from the perceived threat of brucellosis transmission from wild buffalo to domestic cattle.

 State and federal agencies tout the Plan as evidence that no brucellosis transmissions between wild bison and cattle have occurred.
-However, even prior to the inception of the IBMP there has never been a documented case of brucellosis transmission from wild buffalo to cattle, even where they have coexisted for decades (Grand Teton National Park).
+However, brucellosis was first detected in the Yellowstone ecosystem in 1917.
+Nearly 100 years prior to the inception of the IBMP there has never been a documented case of brucellosis transmission from wild buffalo to cattle, even where they have coexisted for decades (Grand Teton National Park).
 Brucellosis is a European livestock disease.

-In the past ten years, 2,666 wild buffalo have been killed by state and federal agents - more than half of the existing herd - and thousands continue to be denied access to critical habitat.
+In the past ten years, state and federal agencies have killed nearly 3,000 (2,833) wild buffalo - well over half of the existing herd - and thousands continue to be denied access to critical habitat.
 There are no cattle near the Park's western boundary, and less than 200 on the northern boundary.

 Buffalo Field Campaign is the only group working in the field, everyday, to stop the slaughter of the wild Yellowstone buffalo.
 Volunteers defend the buffalo on their native habitat and advocate for their protection.